U.S. Department of Health and Human Services, Administration for Children and Families, Family & Youth Services Bureau

 Although educational programs can help prevent teen pregnancy and sexual risk behaviors in youth, many teens lack access to these programs in their communities or the programs they receive don’t resonate with them.
 This project builds on Mathematica’s study of the Personal Responsibility Education Program (PREP), and a complementary evaluation technical assistance project, to support evaluations of promising programs led by PREP grantees and develop curricula for underserved youth populations.

-The research team is providing training and technical assistance to tribal PREP grantees who are evaluating promising programs for tribal youth, as well as grantees implementing innovative strategies for youth who are homeless, in foster care, residents of areas with high teen birth rates, from racial or ethnic minority groups, or living with HIV/AIDS.
-We will work with the grantees from application through dissemination—helping grant applicants develop strong evaluation plans for their programs, supporting funded grantees in implementing rigorous evaluations, and facilitating dissemination of what is learned from the effort.
+The research team provided training and technical assistance to 8 tribal PREP grantees who evaluated promising programs for tribal youth, as well as 12 PREIS grantees who implemented innovative strategies for youth who are homeless, in foster care, residents of areas with high teen birth rates, from racial or ethnic minority groups, or living with HIV/AIDS.
+We worked with the grantees from application through dissemination—helping grant applicants develop strong evaluation plans for their programs, supporting funded grantees in implementing rigorous evaluations, and facilitating dissemination of what is learned from the effort.